Covered Services for Adults

 • Medicaid: Covered

-• Other State Funds: Not Covered
+• Other State Funds: Not covered

-• Pre-Authorization Required: Yes
+• Pre-Auth Required: Yes

 This is a structured program for you if you have mental health or substance use symptoms that can be managed in a level of care that is less intensive than partial hospitalization but higher than basic outpatient care.
 Services include: